Archaeology of New Zealand: Population growth rates

-The debate over Māori population size has two main areas of interest, how many settlers came to New Zealand and what was the population when European contact occurred.
-The second number is partly a historical question and estimated populations have not strayed far from Captain Cook's first estimate of 100,000, with some researches going up to 150,000.
-This number coupled with an inferred low growth rate has led researchers to require either a large founding population (more than 300 people) or an early settlement date (600–850 AD).
+The debate over Māori population size has two main areas of interest: how many settlers came to New Zealand and what was the population when European contact occurred.
+The second number is partly a historical question, and estimated populations have not strayed far from Captain Cook's first estimate of 100,000, with some researches going up to 150,000.
+This number, coupled with an inferred low growth rate, has led researchers to require either a large founding population (more than 300 people) or an early settlement date (600–850 AD).
 Therefore, a date of c.
 1300 AD requires a mass migration from tropical Polynesia, even though mitochondrial DNA implies a medium number of approximately 70 women settlers.

 This story is further complicated by the South Island's slow growth rates throughout prehistory.
 This is because kumara was extremely difficult to grow in the South Island even during warm climatic periods.
 There is evidence that the "little ice age" affected New Zealand and caused a shrinking of the population.
-The extent of this cold period in New Zealand is unknown but it may have peaked in the early 18th century.
-By 1886 diseases like measles, war and disruption led to a Māori population of about 40,000 and 2000 in the North and South islands respectively.
+The extent of this cold period in New Zealand is unknown, but it may have peaked in the early 18th century.
+By 1886 diseases like measles, war and disruption led to a Māori population of about 40,000 and 2,000 in the North and South Islands respectively.

 Transitions in Māori culture

 Māori culture has been in constant adaptation to New Zealand's changing environment.
-From the late 1950s onward the term Archaic and Classic culture have been used to describe the early and late phases of pre-contact Māori.
-Archaic replacing the older term "moa hunter" as the hunter-gatherer society lasted beyond the megafauna (as with Eurasia's Mesolithic).
+From the late 1950s onward the terms "Archaic" and "Classic" culture have been used to describe the early and late phases of pre-contact Māori, with "Archaic" replacing the older term "moa hunter" as the hunter-gatherer society lasted beyond the megafauna (as with Eurasia's Mesolithic).